MagneticSimulation/MicroMagnetic.jl/docs/src/equations.md

 ```
 where $S = |\mathbf{S}|$ is the length of local spin.

-In MicroMag, the the extended LLG equation Zhang-Li extension is implemented in the driver `LLG_STT`.
+In MicroMagnetic, the the extended LLG equation Zhang-Li extension is implemented in the driver `LLG_STT`.
 Moreover, the driver `LLG_CPP` implements the LLG equation with spin transfer torque
 for the current-perpendicular-to-plane (CPP) case,